theoptips/mentor_FAQ/FAQ_DMND.md

 - FAQ 021	Recommended articles Ans 23
 - FAQ 022	How do I write an effective empathy map?
 Ans 24
 - FAQ 023	Recommended but optional readings and resources on for DMND.
 Ans 25
+- FAQ 024	Where do I find survey subjects - people to ask for interviews for persona or people for my mailing list?
+Ans 26
+- FAQ 025	What are the steps to complete the email marketing project?
+Ans 27
+- FAQ 026	I need to take better screenshots Ans 28

 # ANSWERS
 - Answer 000 When in doubt email support@udacity.com